SanjeetDutt/Technology-Stack/HLD/001 Introduction to HLD and load balancing.md

-HLD = high-level designs
+HLD = High Level Design
-- use to design overall systems and communication between them.
+- Use to design overall systems and communication between them.
 # How are user in internet reach to our system?
 - the basic phenomena to reach our system via internet is through DNS
-	- domain name server
+	- Domain Name Server (DNS)
-	- basically, DNS have a map between domain name and their **static IP address**
+	- Basically, DNS have a map between domain name and their **static IP address**
 		- there are basically two types of IP address
-			- static IP address, which do not change with time.
+			- ==Static IP address==, which do not change with time.
 It will be provided by internet service provider ISP at an extra cost.
-			- dynamic IP address, the IP address of the user will shift with time to time
+			- ==Dynamic IP address==, the IP address of the user will shift with time to time
-	- whenever user, write a domain name in the URL bar, modern web browser will call DNS and get the static IP address of the website. once browser, get the static IP address, it will call the IP address to get the files to show in the browser.
+	- Whenever user, write a domain name in the URL bar, modern web browser will call DNS and get the static IP address of the website. once browser, get the static IP address, it will call the IP address to get the files to show in the browser.
 	- Domain names are managed by ICANN (Internet Corporation for Assigned Names and Numbers) which is a non-profit organisation to handle the domain names
-- DNS will get overwhelmed as every request on the internet will first need a domain name resolution.
+- DNS will get overloaded as every request on the internet will first need a domain name resolution.
 	- this will make DNS server  take more time to respond with IP address.
 	- following are the more issues which can occur due to this architecture
 		- latency / RTT (Round trip Time) will be proportional to the distance